cheqd/node-docs/docs/cheqd-cli/cheqd-cli-token-transactions.md

 Instead of using `--gas`, `--gas-adjustment`, and `--gas-prices`, you can also specify fixed fees for a transaction using the `--fees` flag, which is the maximum fee limit that is allowed for the transaction.

-`--fee` needs to be specified in `ncheq` units or 10^-9 CHEQ.
+`--fees` needs to be specified in `ncheq` units or 10^-9 CHEQ.
 For example, `5000ncheq` is 0.000005 CHEQ.
 The fee is in `ncheq` units.
 Refer to the section above for obtaining gas prices that help determine the fee amount.

 #### Status codes